rhymeyang/Se/docs/308B/BusinessResilience.md

 The details about each type of site are discussed in the remainder of this section.

-- **Hot Sites**
--
-- A _hot site_ is an alternate processing center where backup systems are already running in some state of near-readiness to assume production workload.
+**Hot Sites**<br/>A _hot site_ is an alternate processing center where backup systems are already running in some state of near-readiness to assume production workload.
 The systems at a hot site most likely have application software and database management software already loaded and running, perhaps even at the same patch levels as the systems in the primary processing center.

 A hot site is the best choice for systems whose RTO targets range from zero to several hours, perhaps as long as 24 hours.